nkc98/U6614_final_project/notes.md

 ## ACS only available in five-year samples, single year ACS has a lot of missing data.
 Should we expand the sample in a wider direction?

 We could widen the study period to 2009-2013 and 2014-2018, allowing us to use those two sets of survey data.
 This would require some back-end reconfiguration of the panel dataset, but not too tricky.
+Would mean that overdose death rates are period averages, rather than single-year estimates.

 ## Sex/Race sub-samples